 When driving your vehicle, your finger could be turning the steering rate to zero by accident, so check the steering rate and if it’s at zero, turn the steering rate back up and you should have your steering back.

 RC Car steers but won’t move?
-See my related article here
+Check out my related article

 The steering wheel on the controller could be faulty.
 You can check this by swapping the wires around from channel 1 to channel 2, In other words, swap the steering servo plugs from channel 1 and try them in channel 2, and the speed control wires from channel 2 to channel 1.